1997 Pacific hurricane season: Hurricane Pauline

 On October 3, a distinct area of disturbed weather formed.
 It drifted eastbound, and a well-defined low pressure soon formed.
 It became Tropical Depression Eighteen-E on October 5.
 Early the next day it intensified into tropical Storm Pauline.
 An eye feature developed on October 7 and as such Pauline was upgraded into a hurricane.
 In a favorable environment, the cyclone rapidly intensified, reaching Category 4 intensity.
 After fluctuating in intensity, interaction with land weakened Pauline to a Category 2 by the time it made landfall on October 9.
 It accelerated to the northwest, and passed over a mountainous region.
 The mountains disrupted Pauline's circulation, and squeezed the moisture from the hurricane.
 Pauline dissipated on October 10 while over Jalisco.

 Hurricane Pauline was the deadliest storm of the season.
 Landslides and flooding caused by heavy rain caused tragic loss of life and left thousands homeless.
 There were at least 230 casualties.
 The Red Cross reported that 400 people died, but this was disputed by Mexican officials.
 Pauline was Mexico's deadliest hurricane since 1976's Liza.
-In addition, the hurricane caused $447.8 million in damage (1997 USD; $473 million 2008 USD).
+In addition, the hurricane caused $447.8 million in damage (1997 USD).

-Tropical Depression Three-C

-A tropical disturbance formed near 140°W. It became Tropical Depression Three-C on October 6.
-The waters were very warm, and there was only moderate wind shear.
-However, the depression slowly moved westward without intensifying, and dissipated the next day.

-Tropical Depression Four-C

-Towards the end of October, a tropical disturbance developed well to the southeast of the Hawaiian Islands and became better organized over the next few days, as it moved westwards along 10°N. During October 31, after atmospheric convection had increased, the CPHC initiated advisories and designated the system as Tropical Depression Four-C.

-Although the waters were very warm, some dry air was located north of the system.
-It slowly moved westward without intensifying, and dissipated the next day as the circulation became exposed.

 Hurricane Rick

 The first hurricane in November since 1991 formed from a tropical disturbance.
 Although the circulation was initially poorly defined, it later acquired enough organization and was classified as a tropical depression on November 7.
 It moved north until a trough of low pressure turned it to the northeast.
 It was named on November 8, and was upgraded to a hurricane the next day.
 It reached its peak intensity of 100 mph (160 km/h) and 973 mbar (hPa).
 Rick made landfall in Oaxaca – the same area devastated by Hurricane Pauline one month earlier – and quickly weakened, dissipating early on November 11.

 The storm downed trees, washed out recently repaired roads, and disrupted communications in some small population centers.
 A total of 10.47 in of rain was reported at Astata/San Pedro Huameluca near the point of landfall in Mexico.
-No one was killed.